mckennapsean/dissertation/content/02-background.md

   Decision-making framework in design.
   Christiaans and Almendra identified different forms of design strategies, both problem and solution driven [@Christiaans2010].
-Many other design decision models, outside of the visualization field, have similarly identified this separation of the problem and the solution, including the aspects of creative processes, such as exploration and generation, which lead to decisions that produce solutions.
+Many other design decision models, outside the visualization field, have similarly identified this separation of the problem and the solution, including the aspects of creative processes, such as exploration and generation, which lead to decisions that produce solutions.